libplctag/protocol_toolkit/docs/code_creation_guidelines.md

   - Example: src/lib/ptk_atomic.c includes platform-specific atomic operations from posix/atomic_operations.c or windows/atomic_operations.c
 - Never create stub or empty files unless explicitly requested.
 Always move or implement real code.
 If a file would be empty, do not create it.
 This applies to all platform/standard-specific implementations and refactors.
 - internal implementation functions and data definitions within a .c file should always be "static".
 Header files that declare public functions and data must use "extern" explicitly.
+- For test files:
+    - Use the APIs you are NOT testing.
+    - When testing a specific API file, do not use any function from that file except the one(s) under test.
+    - Test programs must return 0 on success and a non-zero value on failure.
+- Tests should test every function and data element of a public API.
+Unit tests are nice, but the public APIs are generally more useful and less fragile.
+- Tests that test memory or reclamation of resources should be run under Valgrind on platforms that support it.